Could it be CADASIL?

 Limb Tremors may be mistaken for Parkinson’s Disease or ALS.

-Small strokes in CADASIL patients can look like an MS episode on an MRI.
+Small Strokes in CADASIL patients can look like an MS lesions on an MRI.

-White Matter Disease is associated with age.
+White Matter Disease is associated with aging.
 Is the degree of white matter changes appropriate for a person’s age?

 Young dementia and Alzheimer’s can happen, but what is the root cause?
 Is the degree of white matter changes appropriate for a person’s age?
 Does the patient have any other symptoms that might point to CADASIL?